react-boilerplate/react-boilerplate/docs/general/components.md

 ## When?

-Often when working on a project, you find you've created a component that you could use is other upcoming projects.
+Often when working on a project, you find you've created a component that you could use in other upcoming projects.
 You would like to extract that component to its own git repository and npm package since keeping the version histories separate makes a lot of sense.